christabor/flask_jsondash/README.md

 You can run these tests using pytest (`pip install -U pytest`) and then run it in the tests folder: `pytest`.

+If you are having issues with this approach, an alternative would be to install pytest within the projects' virtualenv (assuming you've created one), and then running it like so: `cd tests ; python -m pytest`.

 ### Javascript

 JS tests are run using the node library Jasmine.
 To install and run it, you'll need nodejs installed, then the package: `npm install -g jasmine`.
 You can then `cd` into the `tests_js` folder and run the provided python script `python runner.py`